 The cheapest option for window framing, aluminium is popular for its strength, durability and lightweight.
-Aluminium absorbs the outside heat and conducts it into your home to reduce the energy values of your windows – making it a high performing material choice.
+Aluminium absorbs the outside heat and conducts it into your home to reduce the energy values of your windows, if it is not thermally broken this is a low performing frame choice.

 Known for its natural insulation, timber is another popular option for your double glazing.
-Timber doesn’t conduct temperature as an aluminium frame would, and typically require maintenance as they fade and warp over time.
+Timber doesn’t conduct temperature as an aluminium frame would but typically requires regular maintenance as they fade and warp over time.

-uPVC is the highest quality frame in the market today – and for good reason. uPVC has excellent thermal and sound insulating properties. uPVC won’t conduct hot or cold temperatures as aluminium would, but they offer the lowest maintenance. uPVC is not going to rot, warp, fade or require painting.
+uPVC is the highest quality frame in the market today – and for good reason. uPVC has excellent thermal and sound insulating properties. uPVC won’t conduct hot or cold temperatures as aluminium would and offers the lowest maintenance. uPVC is not going to rot, warp, fade or require painting.
 It’s resistant to weathering, chemical rotting, corrosion, shock and abrasion.
 In applications such as windows, studies indicate that over 60% of them will have working lives of over 40 years.

 Here are 8 reasons why uPVC is the leading material option for double glazed window frames.